ecomfi/.github/profile/README.md

 Our solutions include a "Classic" Windows application suite written mostly in Pascal, and a modern web solution Ecom with a NodeJS/React stack running on Google cloud infrastructure.

 We are recruiting full-stack developers living in Finland.
 No Finnish skills required.
-If you are interested in joining our team, contact our team manager sami.perasaari@ecom.fi
+If you are interested in joining our team, contact our team manager sami.perasaari@finago.com